 Usually, it also contains information about the different stages of your pregnancy.
 A pregnancy wheel has different spokes displaying the months in a year, phases of antenatal development, as well as start and end of the trimesters.

 Can Calculated Delivery Due Date Be Wrong?

-None of the EDD calculation methods are fool proof and cannot guarantee that your child will be born on a particular date.
+None of the EDD calculation methods is foolproof and cannot guarantee that your child will be born on a particular date.
 It is normal to give birth before or after your estimated due date up to two weeks either way.
 Statistics indicate that only about 1 in 20 women deliver on their due date.
-About 10 percent of first pregnancies have been found to continue for two weeks after their EDD.
-Also, around 70 percent of pregnancies that go overdue are usually wrongly dated.
+About 10 per cent of first pregnancies have been found to continue for two weeks after their EDD.
+Also, around 70 per cent of pregnancies that go overdue are usually wrongly dated.